sebastiandedeyne/react-incision/README.md

 }
 ```

-In the `UserForm` component we rendered above, we can "operate" on the parent state via a path.
+In the `UserForm` component we rendered above, we can "operate" on the parent state by specifying a path.
 The `Incision.Operate` component accepts a function as it's child.
 The function is invoked with two arguments: the value and a setter.
 We can use these to map the `name` property to an input.

 ```js
 class UserForm extends React.Component {